illim/freespectro/README.md

-started toy programming trying to make a fake dumbed down spectromancer
+Started toy programming trying to make a fake dumbed down Spectromancer, a turn based card game based in a fantasy world.
+Currently I'm working with the original resources, but the final goal is to have a decent ai so we can have fun making our own cards, and play with them.

-Acknowledgements
+## Acknowledgements

 Special thanks to third-party developpers and tools for their work, Scalaz, Slick2d, Yourkit...